Bankston Lab

-Welcome to the Bankston Lab page!
+Welcome to the SRC Policy Lab page!

 Lab Members

-Moraima Castro-Faix, Ph.D. was a Research Associate in the Bankston Lab.
+Moraima Castro-Faix, Ph.D. is a Research Associate in the Bankston Lab.
 She obtained her Ph.D. from the Learning Cognition and Development department at the Graduate School of Education at Rutgers University.
 She also holds an M.A. from Rutgers University in Science Education and a B.S. in Genetics from the University of Puerto Rico.
 During her dissertation research, she studied a learning progression in genetics at the middle school and high school level and has been involved in the design, implementation, and revision of a genetics curriculum for grades 7-12.
 Work from these studies has been published in several top-tier journals in science education.
 Her interests are science education, science policy, and identifying the best practices for the development of the scientific workforce.
 Recently she participated in the National Center of Educational Statistics data institute at The American Institute for Research in which she studied the relationship between major changes and retention of at-risk students in STEM fields.

 Crystal Hammond, B.A. is an advocate for higher education.
-As a previous Research Associate in the Bankston Lab, Crystal’s passion lies in addressing the pressing issues of educational policy, equity, and social justice.
+As a Research Associate in the Bankston Lab, Crystal’s passion lies in addressing the pressing issues of educational policy, equity, and social justice.
 Previously, Crystal served as a research fellow at the Southern California College Attainment Network and interned at the University of California, Office of the President in Federal Government Relations.
 Her dedication to fostering positive change in education led her to earn a Bachelor’s degree in Public Policy from the University of California, Riverside.

 Publications & Advocacy